Home / Blog /

 Here are some tips:

-• If you’re an employer, work with your health plan(s) to understand the specific health care needs of your population to help prioritize which concerns to address.
-Then segment your population so people receive information only about point solutions they’re likely to use.
+• If you’re an employer, work with your health plan(s) and HRIS data to understand both the specific and general health care needs of your population to help prioritize which concerns to address.
+Then, segment your population so people receive information only about point solutions they’re likely to use.

-• Since four in 10 adults in the U.S. are managing two or more chronic conditions, try to select solutions that can offer support in multiple areas of health.2
+• Since over half (51.4%) adults in the U.S. are managing two or more chronic conditions, try to select solutions that can offer support in multiple areas of health.2

 • Understand how point solution vendors will communicate with employees and coordinate outreach among vendors so participants don’t feel bombarded with messages.